How To Buy A Sex Toy

 Question 5: What size sex toy should you get?

-Your eyes can be bigger than your orifices!
-As a general rule it’s better to start smaller than to be overly ambitious.
 If the toy you bought ends up being a little on the small side you can still enjoy it.
 But if the toy you bought is too big then it’ll be uncomfortable and you probably won’t use it much.
 Remember, you can always upgrade to something bigger next time.

 As a general rule it’s better to start smaller than to be overly ambitious… you can always upgrade to something bigger next time.